kunal29july/Jira-Scraper-ETL/README.md

 # Apache Jira Scraper — Enhanced ETL Pipeline

 This repository provides a **robust Python ETL pipeline** to extract issues from Apache Jira, transform them, and produce a JSONL corpus suitable for LLM training.
+The pipeline is designed with fault tolerance, incremental updates, and data quality as primary considerations.

 ## Project Scope
 - Scrapes Apache projects: **HADOOP, SPARK, KAFKA**